 - Personal Air Samplers are smaller in size and have a lower flow rate.
 They are attached to the operator, and a sample is taken during normal working activity (usually over an 8-hour period).
 The sampling head is located in the worker’s breathing zone to measure how much particulate matter is inhaled.

 In some industries, these instruments are a legal requirement in order to detect the concentration of potentially harmful airborne substances within an worker’s breathing area.
-Substances which are most commonly found are: Aerosols, Dusts, Fumes, Smokes and Mists.
+These include aerosols, dusts, fumes, smokes and mists.
 All are a danger to health, as small particles can settle on the lining of the lungs, causing respiratory problems.

-By conducting air sampling, employers can ensure that their employees are safe from exposure to airborne contaminants.
-This is especially important in the nuclear, manufacturing, oil & gas and mining industries.
+By taking air samples, employers can ensure their workforce are safe from exposure to airborne contaminants.
+This is a legal requirement in many industries.